trytouca/trytouca/sdk/cpp/README.md

 FetchContent_MakeAvailable(touca)
 ```

-But in addition to the Client Library, Touca SDK for C++ also includes a
+The SDK has an optional dependency on OpenSSL for communicating with the Touca
-Test Framework which is disabled by default.
-For serious regression test
+server over HTTPS.
+If CMake could not detect OpenSSL, it will build the SDK
-tools, we encourage the use of this test framework which can be built with
+without HTTPS support.
+You can fix that by explicitly passing a hint about the
-a small modification to the code above:
+location of OpenSSL, using the code below:

 ```cmake
 FetchContent_Declare(